jotego/jtdsp16/README.md

 The cache does not accept instructions that alter the program flow or that take two memory words (i.e. the long immediate instruction).

+The cache cannot be used on external memory.
+This might be different on original hardware.

 ## Cache tests

 Item        | Values         | Meaning